ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Django and Its Synchonous Past: Why It’s Time to Move On - <a href="https://medium.com/@patrickduch93/django-and-its-synchonous-past-why-its-time-to-move-on-f32ed965d239?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 12: Backend Fundamentals — The Engine Behind Every Great App ⚙️ - <a href="https://medium.com/@javaScriptwithvinay/day-12-backend-fundamentals-the-engine-behind-every-great-app-%EF%B8%8F-e6089af0bf0b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Patrik Duch`**
+✍️ **posted by `JavaScript With Vinay`**

-<blockquote>You spin up a new Django project, write your first API endpoint, and it works.
-Until you need to handle thousands of concurrent requests —…
+<blockquote>Because what happens behind the scenes defines the magic users experience in front.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Lesson 47: Create and Append Elements in JavaScript (Without HTML!) - <a href="https://medium.com/@yuvaraj.io/lesson-47-create-and-append-elements-in-javascript-without-html-c1d877717e63?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From npm to Bun: What I Learned After 30 Days of Switching - <a href="https://medium.com/@james.miller941/from-npm-to-bun-what-i-learned-after-30-days-of-switching-5b0b6fb6db9c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuvaraj S`**
+✍️ **posted by `James Miller`**

-<blockquote>Recap: append vs clone
+<blockquote>Like many developers, I’ve used npm (and later yarn, pnpm) for years — it’s the backbone of almost every JavaScript project.
+But when Bun…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Lesson 46: Understanding append vs appendChild in JavaScript - <a href="https://medium.com/@yuvaraj.io/lesson-46-understanding-append-vs-appendchild-in-javascript-ea5b4b8a8fc5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bringing locally running LLM into your NodeJS project - <a href="https://medium.com/@6akcuk/bringing-locally-running-llm-into-your-nodejs-project-197151163db1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuvaraj S`**
+✍️ **posted by `Denis Sirashev`**

-<blockquote>When working with the DOM in JavaScript, one of the most common tasks is adding new elements dynamically.
-Two methods you’ll frequently…
+<blockquote>Run any LLM model locally to test your best ideas
 Continue reading on Medium »</blockquote>

-<h3>4. การทำงานกับฐานข้อมูล | Working With Databases | EP01 - <a href="https://medium.com/@promsun.9/%E0%B8%81%E0%B8%B2%E0%B8%A3%E0%B8%97%E0%B8%B3%E0%B8%87%E0%B8%B2%E0%B8%99%E0%B8%81%E0%B8%B1%E0%B8%9A%E0%B8%90%E0%B8%B2%E0%B8%99%E0%B8%82%E0%B9%89%E0%B8%AD%E0%B8%A1%E0%B8%B9%E0%B8%A5-working-with-databases-ep01-057f71b93187?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+The Minimalist Way to Test APIs Without Leaving Your Editor - <a href="https://javascript.plainenglish.io/the-minimalist-way-to-test-apis-without-leaving-your-editor-88836ee491f3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Umair`**

+<blockquote>At some point, every developer starts living inside their own API testing ritual.
+You open Postman, tweak a header, hit Send, squint at…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+The 3 Letters That Make Google’s Algorithm Work For You (Hint: It’s Not Just SEO) - <a href="https://javascript.plainenglish.io/the-3-letters-that-make-googles-algorithm-work-for-you-hint-it-s-not-just-seo-4df875839a8d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `KHUSHI RATHORE`**

+<blockquote>the powerful trio of SEO, GEO, and AEO.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+Cómo conectar una API REST Node.js con MySQL paso a paso - <a href="https://medium.com/@vickygiovi/c%C3%B3mo-conectar-una-api-rest-node-js-con-mysql-paso-a-paso-d33431a457e3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Promsun Sriterdtham`**
+✍️ **posted by `Vickygiovi`**

-<blockquote>ข้อควรรู้เกี่ยวกับ: การเลือกข้อมูล (Data Selection)
+<blockquote>Para desarrollar cualquier tipo de aplicación, primero debemos comenzar con el back-end.
+Empezamos con la base, o la base de datos.
 Continue reading on Medium »</blockquote>

+<h3>7.
+ReactJS 19: What’s New?
+The Latest Features Powering Modern Web Development - <a href="https://initfusion-it-company.medium.com/reactjs-19-whats-new-the-latest-features-powering-modern-web-development-bef2a1649245?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Initfusion Pvt.
+Ltd`**

+<blockquote>ReactJS continues to evolve as the most powerful JavaScript library for building fast and interactive user interfaces.
+The latest update…
+Continue reading on Medium »</blockquote>

+<h3>8.
+I Fired My Entire Node.js Stack — Rust Rebuilt It in 3 Weeks (The Ugly Truth) - <a href="https://medium.com/@chopra.kanta.73/i-fired-my-entire-node-js-stack-rust-rebuilt-it-in-3-weeks-the-ugly-truth-13f7e6419f40?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Speed Engineer`**

+<blockquote>Our API was drowning under 50ms P99 latencies.
+I rewrote everything in Rust expecting miracles.
+Got 8ms response times and three months of…
+Continue reading on Medium »</blockquote>

+<h3>9. package.json vs package-lock.json — What’s the Difference? - <a href="https://medium.com/@kalp.note/package-json-vs-package-lock-json-whats-the-difference-0b02496de32a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kalp's Note`**

+<blockquote>If you are learning Node.js or working with JavaScript projects, you might have seen two files inside your project folder: package.json…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The Debugging Nightmare That Finally Made Me a Real Developer - <a href="https://blog.stackademic.com/the-debugging-nightmare-that-finally-made-me-a-real-developer-bb8f6efda236?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Boosted My Next.js Lighthouse Score from 60 to 95: Real-World Performance Tweaks - <a href="https://meetpan1048.medium.com/how-i-boosted-my-next-js-lighthouse-score-from-60-to-95-real-world-performance-tweaks-4da0f3b02050?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**
+✍️ **posted by `Meet`**

-<blockquote>I thought I was good at Python — until I spent 9 hours fixing one stupid bug
+<blockquote>Ever landed in the 60s on your Google Lighthouse performance audit and felt the shame of “why is this slow?” — yep, been there.
+I was…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Serverless Web App on AWS — A Developer’s Guide - <a href="https://medium.com/@ywqwfwwsr/building-a-serverless-web-app-on-aws-a-developers-guide-e5d962e3dd6c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Benefits of Custom Web Development for Business Websites - <a href="https://websitelegends.medium.com/benefits-of-custom-web-development-for-business-websites-33a8687823c8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `David Mehani`**
+✍️ **posted by `Website Legends`**

-<blockquote>For this guide, I’ve built a “Hello World” serverless web app, the simplest application still including the core building blocks of a…
+<blockquote>Key benefits of opting for custom web development for your business website.
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Portfolio Paradox: You Need Experience to Get Experience - <a href="https://medium.com/@neonmaxima/the-portfolio-paradox-you-need-experience-to-get-experience-fe7a97e7c612?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learn to Capitalize the First Letter of Each Word with Go - <a href="https://medium.com/@rubenosmaralvarado/learn-to-capitalize-the-first-letter-of-each-word-with-go-d81f7eb5fad1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aeon Flex, Elriel Assoc.
-2133 [NEON MAXIMA]`**
+✍️ **posted by `Ruben O. Alvarado`**

-<blockquote>Makes total sense, right?!??
+<blockquote>Hey, there!
+Golang enthusiastics.
+I hope you are putting effort in the Golang journey.
+This week we are improving the learning by using…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Classes Are the Worst Feature in TypeScript (and You Know It) - <a href="https://medium.com/@julias3/classes-are-the-worst-feature-in-typescript-and-you-know-it-d8fbb7101aae?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+OpenAI’s Game-Changing $38 Billion AWS Cloud Deal: What It Means for the AI Industry - <a href="https://medium.com/@melojack45/openais-game-changing-38-billion-aws-cloud-deal-what-it-means-for-the-ai-industry-5c3c298d07d9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Julia S`**

-<blockquote>Why clinging to OOP in a modern TypeScript codebase is slowing you down, confusing your teammates, and making your life harder than it…
-Continue reading on Medium »</blockquote>

-<h3>5.
-U.S. Tech Sector Valuations Are Raising Concerns Among Investors - <a href="https://medium.com/@melojack45/u-s-tech-sector-valuations-are-raising-concerns-among-investors-eec0afacf5e9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jack Melo`**

-<blockquote>The U.S. technology sector stands at a crossroads.
-With valuations at unprecedented levels and AI expectations driving the narrative…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Avoid deleting your computer with this neat JavaScript Promise trick - <a href="https://osmancea.medium.com/avoid-deleting-your-computer-with-this-neat-javascript-promise-trick-8a62a758fa90?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Osman Cea`**

-<blockquote>Don’t be like old Phil
+<blockquote>OpenAI has entered into a transformative partnership with Amazon Web Services, committing $38 billion to cloud infrastructure that powers…
 Continue reading on Medium »</blockquote>

 <br/>